bhumilad/Snake_game/README.md

 # Snake_game

-this game is amazing ..i provided you all codes and also background pictures and background.you change music and picture in your game. this game made by using python.. if you like to play this snake game than you must have python.
+This game is amazing .I provided you all codes and also background pictures and background music.
+You can change musics and pictures in your own game.
+This game made by using python(pytorch)..

+If you want to play this snake game, then you must have python.

 download python : https://www.python.org/downloads/

-pygame module was used in this game: if you don't have it than go in powershell window and write there 'pip install pygame'
+for install pygame module
+""" python=
+pip install pygame
+"""

 ![starting page](https://user-images.githubusercontent.com/70130258/113421482-d169ce00-93e8-11eb-8dc4-6f880ed101fc.png)